thom78108/thom78108/README.md

 - 👋 Hi, I’m @thom78108
-- 👀 I’m interested in data science.
+- 👀 I’m interested in statistics, probability and data science.
 - 🌱 I’m currently learning deep learning.
-- 💞️ I’m looking to collaborate on ???
+- 💞️ I’m looking to collaborate on any fun project where I can learn new skills.
 - 📫 How to reach me : thomasf76520@gmail.com

 <!---